Myrlande Constant: Biography

 Constant was born in Port-au-Prince in Haiti where, as a teenager, she learned the art of beading while working with her mother in a Port-au-Prince factory making wedding dresses.
 Once she quit that job, she moved on to be one of the most celebrated artists for making Vodou drapo.
 Constant has taken part in the revolution in the art of drapo-making over the last two decades.
-She has been making flags since the 1900s.
-Since the 1900s, there was an abrupt shift in drapo-making, which was primarily a male art form.
+She has been making flags since the 1990s.
+Since the 1990s, there was an abrupt shift in drapo-making, which was primarily a male art form.
 There are several new designers who are women now, one of them being Myrlande Constant.
 Because of the impact that Constant has on other people, she influences art-making in other individuals, in particular Marilyn Houlberg.

 Constant bears witness to her nation's calamities.
 For example, after the earthquake in Haiti in 2010, the artwork Myrlande made represented the collectivistic society through the things that were going on at the time.

 Her works are densely beaded flags (some as large as six by seven feet).
 Constant's flags are much larger than traditional flags.
 In 2011, Constant participated in a series of exhibitions, workshops, and lectures at Brown University in Providence, Rhode Island, where she conducted a three-day flag-making workshop.

-Principal expositions and works
+Principal exhibitions and works

 Myrlande Constant had her first sale to Richard A Morse, who was the manager of the Oloffson Hotel in Port-au-Prince.
 Other subsequent sales of her outstanding Vodou flags were made through the connections of her husband, Charles, who convinced customers and visitors at the hotel to buy her work.
 Many of Constant's inspirations for her artwork came from her father, who is a Vodou priest and Christian.
 She states that she has no one to thank but the spirits and God before the spirits.
 She additionally states that the mystical feelings and aspirations come from her thoughts.
 Everything she puts on a flag is there for a reason because the spirit keeps her working.
 Constant is also inspired by Milo Rigaud's landmark book called Veve.
 This book contains symbolic drawings of spirits made on Vodou temple floors.
 Constant uses that inspiration to remember her memories of Vodou ceremonies and knowledge of the spirits to create her own design in the flags.

 The main process of the making of her flags starts with pencil drawings on white cloth.
 Second, she sews the sequins and beads to the cloth.
 Lastly, she incorporates the colors that associate with the spirits.
 Typically, most of her works are as large as bedspreads depicting various significant events in Vodou and Haitian history through using needle, thread, cloth, and tiny adornments.